Saeed7596/DevOps/ssl-docker-nginx-certbot.md

   certbot:
     image: certbot:v2.6.0
     command: 'certonly --reinstall --webroot --webroot-path=/var/www/certbot --email < youremail@gmail.com > --agree-tos --no-eff-email -d example.com'
+    # --force-renewal " can use this at the end of command line to renewal a new ssl key without check the expire time"
     depends_on:
       - nginx
     volumes: